 And finally, sweet and salty chocolate potato chips with Oona caviar:

-Before Memories, I have never been to a fine dining restaurant where the cooking action was happening in front of my eyes.
+Before Memories, I had never been to a fine dining restaurant where the cooking action was happening in front of my eyes.
 There have been times when we were allowed to peek into the kitchen while the desserts were being plated.
-But this was usually towards the end of the night when all the orders had been filled and things had calmed down.
+But this was usually towards the end of the night when all the orders had been filled, and things had calmed down.

-I believe that for lasting memories to form, a combination of sights, sounds and tastes is essential.
-Only when all these sensory impressions fuse together in our mind, an event truly turns into a memorable experience.
+I believe that for lasting memories to form, a combination of sights, sounds, and tastes is essential.
+When all these sensory impressions fuse together in our minds, an event turns into a memorable experience.

-But most importantly, each of the nine courses and multiple in-between "snacks" were a joy for our palates.
+But most importantly, each of the nine courses and multiple in-between "snacks" was a joy for our palates.
 (My advice: bring enough appetite to work your way through the seasonal menu...)

 Sven Wassmer Memories